Best Medicare Advantage Plans in North Carolina (2026)

 Medicare Advantage plans cover hospital stays, doctor visits and prescription drugs in one comprehensive package.
 These private insurance alternatives to Original Medicare must provide the same basic coverage while adding dental, vision and hearing benefits.

 • Monthly premiums: You'll pay your Part B premium plus any additional plan costs.
-Many Medicare Advantage plans charge $0 extra monthly premiums, though your total cost varies by location and coverage level.
+Many Medicare Advantage plans charge $0 in extra monthly premiums, though your total cost varies by location and coverage level.

 Alignment Health Plan